A downloadable game for Windows, Linux, and Android

 Jumpvalley for Linux

-To run Jumpvalley on Linux, extract the archive, open the resulting folder, and run the executable file named jumpvalley (with no file extension) contained inside.
-This executable is the Jumpvalley executable.
+3. Run the executable file named jumpvalley (with no file extension) contained inside.
+This is the Jumpvalley executable.

 Allowing the system to run Jumpvalley